mitre/hipcheck/site/content/docs/guide/making-plugins/python-sdk.md

 the final slash and `<QUERY>` (e.g. `mitre/example_plugin`).

-To supply a multiple keys in a single call, you may use the `engine.batch_query()` function which takes a list of keys instead of a single key.
+To supply a multiple keys in a single call, you may use the `engine.batch_query()` async function which takes a list of keys instead of a single key.
 The returned list of results is in order corresponding with the order of the keys.

 #### Error Handling